AditiRM/ANTLP/README.md

 ## Motivation

 To implement lexical and syntax analyzers.
-Also wanted to go out of our comfort zone and choose a modern language that I had not tried before.
+Also wanted to choose a modern language that I had not tried before.

 ## Usage